thosgood/sga/README.md

 - [ ] XI. <i>(Does not exist)</i>
 - [ ] XII.
 The Nielsen--Wecken and Lefschetz formulas in algebraic geometry
 - [ ] XIII. <i>(Does not exist)</i>
 - [ ] XIV.
-The Frobenius morphism, and rationality of 𝐿-functions
+The Frobenius morphism, and rationality of $L$-functions

 <br>